jamieblomerus/TelegramSDK_php/docs/guides/getting-started/index.rst

 Welcome to the documentation for TelegramSDK_php.

 TelegramSDK_php is a PHP library for the Telegram APIs.
-It currently only support the Bot API, but the plan is to add support for the other APIs as well.
+It currently only supports the Bot API, but the plan is to add support for the other APIs as well.

 Installation
 ------------